FedML-AI/FedML/python/app/fednlp/README.md

 Adjust the hyperparameters in `seq2seq/config/fedml_config.yaml` and make sure data file paths are correct

-To run seq2seq using MPI simulator follow the following steps:
+To run seq2seq using MPI simulator on cornell_movie_dialogue dataset follow the following steps:

 ```bash
 1. cd seq2seq/